Canasta: Modern American Canasta

+Each canasta may be either "pure" (seven natural cards) or "mixed" (five or six naturals plus one or two wilds), and a team must have completed at least two canastas before any of its players may go out.
+A player intending to go out must still make a legal discard on the final turn.
+Bonuses include 500 points for a pure canasta, 300 for a mixed canasta, 2,500 for a natural canasta of sevens or aces, 3,000 for a canasta of twos with no jokers, 2,000 for a wild-card canasta of twos and jokers, and 100 for going out.
+Threes held at the end of a hand are scored separately and act as a penalty, neutrally, or as a bonus depending on whether the team has completed zero, one, or two or more canastas.
+A "special hand" is a 14-card combination, such as the Pairs Hand (seven different pairs) or the so-called Zip Code (one four-of-a-kind, two three-of-a-kinds, and two pairs), that is laid down in full on a single turn, immediately ending the round and earning a fixed bonus of around 2,000 to 2,500 points in place of any other meld scoring for that team.

+The Canasta League of America, founded in 2011, has been focused on standardizing the most common rules played in North America.

 Samba

 Samba is a variant of Canasta, played with three decks, including jokers, for a total of 162 cards.
 15 cards are dealt to each of four players, and an additional card is turned up.
 Two cards are drawn each turn, so the pace is quicker than traditional Canasta.
 The game is to 10,000 points instead of 5,000.
 Samba allows sequence melds of three or more (for example, the 4, 5, and 6 of hearts or the Queen, King and Ace of Spades).
 If a player is able to make a sequence of seven (for example, the 5 through J of diamonds), this is a samba and is worth 1,500 points.
 Rather than four red threes being worth 800 points, six red threes are worth 1,000 points.
 Two wild cards is the maximum allowed for a meld.
 The minimum initial meld is 150 if a partnership has 7,000 or more.